By Efrat Magidov

-The use of home sleep apnea testing (HSAT), also known as portable monitoring (PM), for the diagnosis of OSA is continuing to grow as a viable option for sleep professionals.
+The use a home sleep apnea test (HSAT), also known as portable monitoring (PM), for the diagnosis of OSA is continuing to grow as a viable option for sleep professionals.
 Currently, available HSAT devices are user-friendly, easily portable, and most importantly- reliable.

 WatchPAT is easy to use, effective, and accurate HSAT device for OSA diagnosis.
 To date, WatchPAT with its innovative peripheral arterial tone (PAT) signal is the only FDA-approved HSAT device that measures true sleep time, all sleep stages (wake/arousal, light sleep, deep sleep, and REM sleep) and body position without the use of EEG.
 You may learn more about WatchPAT and our comprehensive “Total Sleep Solution” for Cardiology practices in www.cardiosleepsolutions.com

 Malhotra, A., Orr, J. E., & Owens, R. L. (2015).
 On the cutting edge of obstructive sleep apnoea: where next?
 The Lancet Respiratory Medicine, 3(5), 397-403.